The case for passive rewilding: 'If you love it, let it free' | DW | 11.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 When farmers abandon their land, should we just let nature take its course?
-For some ecologists, accepting chaos is the best approach.
+As ecologists meet to discuss the threat to global biodiversity, some believe that accepting chaos is the best approach.

 Henrique Miguel Pereira likes to tell the story of a grandmother in the northern mountains of Portugal who had never in her life seen a wild boar.
 She had spent her life in the village of Castro Laboreiro, nestled in the remote peaks of what is now Peneda-Geres National Park.